salta-ak/Coronavirus-countries-stats-Covid-19-API/README.md

 # Europe-Covid-19-API
 Cloud Computing mini project: Group 15

-Akhmet Saltanat,
+- Akhmet Saltanat  ( student ID: 200819617, email: s.akhmet@se20.qmul.ac.uk )
-Gray Zac Anthony,
+- Gray Zac Anthony
-Holt John,
+- Holt John
-Obisesan Abayomi Olukayode,
+- Obisesan Abayomi Olukayode
-Olubanjo Ashley
+- Olubanjo Ashley

 # API is for:
-developers, machines, programs, and other websites to be able to quickly fetch up to date rates on the COVID-19 epidemic in Europe.
+developers, machines, programs, and other websites to be able to quickly fetch up to date culculated rates on the COVID-19 epidemic in Europe.
-The API returns live cases, vaccination, historical data and culculated monthly rates.
-This culculated and raw data can be used to build tools and systems that are used for data analysis all the way to websites that act as public dashboards and charts.
+The API returns already agregated and culculated monthly rates in Europe based on live cases, vaccination, historical data.
+This can be used to build tools and systems that are used for rates/ratios analysis and European countries ranking in public dashboards and charts.

 # How to use API: